Dorset Queen was built in Scotland in 1938 and spent her first 2 years cruising the Kyles of Bute and Loch Striven.

 After the war she returned to Rothesay, Scotland to take passengers on sightseeing trips, staying there until the 1960’s.

-Her next port of call was the US Naval Base in Holy Loch, before her first journey to Poole in the early 90’s to operate for Greenslade Pleasure Boats.
+Her next port of call was the US Naval Base in Holy Loch, before her first journey to Poole in the late 80’s to operate for Greenslade Pleasure Boats.

 Then owner, Rusty Greenslade named her ‘Alice Marie’ after his granddaughter and used her as a Wareham River Cruiser for many years until his retirement.